 You will not find a specialist in autoimmune disease if you look in the phone book.
-Even very sophisticated medical textbooks (such as Alan Gaby’s Nutritional Medicine) groups illnesses according to the organs affected, rather than considering autoimmune disease as a category onto itself.
-(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.
-Additionally, watch for an upcoming book by the insightful health expert, Nora Gedgaudas, who spoke on the topic at the PaleFX conference in 2014.)
-Although many people do see the commonality in these diseases, it is not yet a recognized disease category, which interferes with research and progress in understanding the disease mechanisms.
+Even a very sophisticated medical textbook (such as Alan Gaby’s Nutritional Medicine) groups illnesses according to the organs affected, rather than considering autoimmune disease as a category onto itself.
+(A current and very complete book on the topic is The Paleo Approach by Sarah Ballantyne, including a full description of the current science on autoimmune disease as well as a comprehensive set of recommendations for self-healing.)
+Although these are all separately named diseases, they share a commonality of disease mechanism.

 Trends in autoimmune disease are fascinating, raising more questions than they answer.
 More than three quarters of those affected are women, for a start.
 Autoimmune disease is more prevalent in more affluent countries – and even increased in more affluent neighborhoods!
 Autoimmune disease also varies by latitude (less of it near the equator) and by the hygiene of the environment: more primitive areas have less autoimmune disease, farmers have less than city dwellers, while farmers who handle animals (and their manure) have less than farmers who stay out of the barn.
 When African women were “cured” of their worm infestations during pregnancy, their children had greater incidence of asthma and eczema.
 Eczema is not classified as autoimmune, but is frequently associated with some form of autoimmune disease, and shares the common symptom of inflammation.
 There is clearly some association between inflammation, allergies, and autoimmune disease, but all the particulars have not been well sorted out, although we can make at least three fairly interesting observations.

-Our immune systems are quite complex, and we continue to learn about the different functions of its various components, specifically T cells and B cells.
+We each have a unique immune system that is quite complex, and we continue to learn about the different functions of its various components, specifically T cells and B cells.
 Both kinds of cells can contribute to autoimmune disease, the defining characteristic being that an immune response is amped up in response to a protein living within our own bodies, a protein we should not be considering as foreign.
 That’s the gas pedal and it gets stuck in the on position.
 The brake pedal, the protective part of our immune system, is unfortunately overpowered.

 Agricultural families or primitive tribesmen relied on that sturdy gas pedal to keep at bay the various invading pathogens that might make them ill.
 Keeping that sturdy gas pedal in a much cleaner world might create a situation where the gas pedal sees even innocuous proteins, or internal ones, as hazardous and attacks them.
 For a great read and lengthy discussion of this possibility, see An Epidemic of Absence by Moises Velasquez-Manoff.

-Additionally, intestinal permeability coexists with autoimmune disease, perhaps preliminary, perhaps secondary, to its development.
+Additionally, intestinal permeability coexists with autoimmune disease, and is generally considered essential to its development.
 When the intestines are extra permeable, the normal “tight junctions” between intestinal cells become open doors and proteins seep into the bloodstream before they are digested into smaller, and less immune provocative, amino acids.